maiphuongbui26/maiphuongbui26/README.md

 - 👋 Hi, I’m @maiphuongbui26
 - 👀 I’m interested in everything
-- 🌱 I’m currently learning to code a website
+- 🌱 I’m currently working hard to become a BA
 - 💞️ I love the saying : I will win.
 Not immediately but definitely
 - 📫 Contact me on instagram : _phwonqmai__